 Not only does a funeral plan protect your loved ones from the difficult

 responsibility of arranging your funeral, but also protects them financially.

 Many families struggle with the expense of a loved ones’ funeral and it can be financially devastating for some.

-In a recent survey, 51% of participants said they had to cut down on certain aspects of a funeral to make it more affordable.
+In a recent survey carried out by Sunlife, 51% of participants who’d recently arranged a funeral, said they had to cut back on certain aspects to make it more affordable.

 And 12% said that finding the money to pay for their loved one's funeral caused them notable financial problems.

 Particularly as most of the funeral services require payment upfront, including those for third-party providers.

 And waiting for funds to be released from your estate can take months or years before loved ones will be able to recover these costs.

 You can reduce this financial stress from your family by having a funeral plan in place.